JuliaLang/julia/doc/stdlib/linalg.rst

 .. function:: Tridiagonal(dl, d, du)

    Construct a tridiagonal matrix from the lower diagonal, diagonal, and upper diagonal, respectively.
-The result is of type ``Tridiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with ``full``.
+The result is of type ``Tridiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with :func:`full`.

 .. function:: Bidiagonal(dv, ev, isupper)

    Constructs an upper (``isupper=true``) or lower (``isupper=false``) bidiagonal matrix using the given diagonal (``dv``) and off-diagonal (``ev``) vectors.
-The result is of type ``Bidiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with ``full``.
+The result is of type ``Bidiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with :func:`full`.

 .. function:: SymTridiagonal(d, du)

    Construct a real symmetric tridiagonal matrix from the diagonal and upper diagonal, respectively.
-The result is of type ``SymTridiagonal`` and provides efficient specialized eigensolvers, but may be converted into a regular matrix with ``full``.
+The result is of type ``SymTridiagonal`` and provides efficient specialized eigensolvers, but may be converted into a regular matrix with :func:`full`.

 .. function:: Woodbury(A, U, C, V)